typedb/typedb-docs/11-query/03-insert-query.md

 ---
 pageTitle: Insert Query
-keywords: graql, insert query, insertion
+keywords: typeql, insert query, insertion
-longTailKeywords: grakn insert data, graql insert query, graql create instances
+longTailKeywords: typedb insert data, typeql insert query, typeql create instances
-Summary: Insert queries in Grakn.
+Summary: Insert queries in TypeDB.
 ---

 ## Insert Instances of an Entity Type
 To insert an instance of an entity type into the knowledge graph, we use the `insert` keyword followed by a series of statements that are similar to [match patterns](../11-query/01-match-clause.md#match-instances-of-an-entity).
-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 <div class="tabs dark">